Origins of Michif

 There are unique linguistic patterns in Michif that are distinctly Métis.
 Linguist Peter Bakker studied these fascinating features and published his findings to an international community, bringing worldwide awareness to the unique nature of the Michif language.

 Some families have spoken Michif for generations.
 Russell Fayant, a Métis educator working with the SUNTEP Program in Regina, Saskatchewan, has had Michif spoken in his family for over ten generations.
 Michif fluency and comprehension is severely disrupted in most families due to historical interferences related to colonization.

 Unfortunately, at present, Michif is considered an endangered language.
 Many levels of Métis government have supported initiatives to reestablish the use of the language.
 Métis families are trying to restore our intergenerational transmission of Michif and stop the disruptive factors that have limited fluency.

-Because of the regional diversity in dialects of spoken Michif language, the Gabriel Dumont Institute created another Michif Dictionary with Métis Knowledge Keeper, Vince Ahenakew from Île-à-la-Crosse, Saskatchewan.
-Both the Heritage Michif dictionary and Vince’s Michif dictionary are in print, available online and in the app store for cellphones.
-The Michif app helps modern Métis learn the language by accessing tools immediately and conveniently.
+Because of the regional diversity in spoken Michif, the Gabriel Dumont Institute created another Michif Dictionary with Métis Knowledge Keeper Vince Ahenakew from Île-à-la-Crosse, Saskatchewan.
+Both the Heritage Michif dictionary and Vince’s Northern Michif dictionary are in print, online and in the app store for cellphones.
+The Michif app helps modern Métis learn either language by accessing vocabulary and expressions immediately and conveniently.
 It is also a way for our youth to engage and learn Michif in a modern format.

 Métis Elder Norman Fleury